driver8soft/driver8.io/content/en/docs/3-Examples/_index.md

 The code has been simplified to make it understandable to anyone with minimal programming skills.

+You can download the code from the following project at [GitHub](https://github.com/driver8soft/d8-examples.git)

 {{< alert title="Want to pilot driver8 with your programs?" >}}Please contact us.{{< /alert >}}